Algebra 1 Unit 1 Test

 • Irrational Numbers: Numbers that cannot be expressed as a fraction.
 These numbers have non-repeating, non-terminating decimal expansions.
 Examples: π (pi), √2, √3, e.

 Understanding the relationships between these number sets is key.
-For example, all natural numbers are also whole numbers, integers, and rational numbers.
-However, not all rational numbers are integers, and not all real numbers are rational (irrational numbers exist!).
+Take this: all natural numbers are also whole numbers, integers, and rational numbers.
+That said, not all rational numbers are integers, and not all real numbers are rational (irrational numbers exist!).

 Practice: Identify the type of real number: a) 5; b) -2/3; c) √7; d) 0; e) -1.5